alexanderbergman7/metanlrpp/README.md

 # Fast Training of Neural Lumigraph Representations using Meta Learning

 Official Implementation for Fast Training of Neural Lumigraph Representations using Meta Learning.
-Coming soon!
+Coming in the next week!